 Mahogany’s wood bore the scars of traveling the world for thirty years and her fabric had been torn and mended so many times, she could hardly remember her original covering.
 She didn’t fit in this freshly-painted library where every stick of furniture looked as if it had just come from the factory.

 All the other chairs were new and bright.
 In the main room, the colorful Skinny Mini chairs gathered around Click and the other computers.
 The Pine Sisters crowded close to the low tables in the children’s room and Willow, a rocking chair, stood next to her stool, Rosewood.
 Their modern fabrics and shining woods made Mahogany feel as worn out as an old paperback.

-Like most humans Mr. Libros knew nothing about the language of furniture or how they came alive at night.
+Like most humans, Mr. Libros knew nothing about the language of furniture or how they came alive at night.
 Even so, Mahogany was surprised that he couldn’t hear the constant racket.
-“Can’t wait till tonight,” Shady, a proud lamp with a wide brim, whispered to a book shelf while the Pine Sisters chattered about cartwheels.
-Mahogany would never tell Zigzag, but she was worried about they’d fit in with this rowdy furniture.
+“Can’t wait till tonight,” Shady, a proud lamp with a wide brim, whispered to a bookshelf while the Pine Sisters chattered about cartwheels.
+Mahogany would never tell Zigzag, but she was worried that they’d fit in with this rowdy furniture.

 "What’s going on?”
 Zigzag asked, trembling.

 “Some library furniture gets rambunctious at night when it has to be quiet during the day,” Mahogany explained, ducking to miss a crossfire of books hurled by two shelves.
 “Don’t worry, by morning, everything will be back to normal.”

 Zigzag shook like a library cart with wobbly wheels.
 “Mahogany, make them stop!”